 First female U.S. Indian agency head advocated for

 Native Americans in Nevada

 Alida C. Bowler was a trailblazer who crossed gender boundaries throughout her career.
 Her legacy began at the University of Illinois, where she graduated in 1911 with significant honors and two psychology degrees.
-“By all accounts, Alida Cynthia Bowler, psychology graduate of the University of Illinois in 1910 and 1911, was an extraordinary woman,” Angela Jordan.
+“By all accounts, Alida Cynthia Bowler, psychology graduate of the University of Illinois in 1910 and 1911, was an extraordinary woman,” says Angela Jordan of the University of Illinois Archives.
 Fresh out of college, she entered the workforce during the height of the Progressive Era when American women had taken the lead in social, moral, and economic reforms.

 Alida Bowler is the daughter of Benjamin H. and Caroline (Peers) Bowler.
 Bowler never married but spent a lifetime serving others.